The LMC Corona Favors a First Passage: Methods

-For the LMC, we use two different initial Coronae models due to the difference in initial mass between the two models.
-For the first passage model, we again follow the setup from \citet{lucchini24} using an isothermal profile with a mass of $5.2\times10^9$~\msun\ and temperature of $5\times10^5$~K. After 6~Gyr in isolation (again using the analytic potential), $1.4\times10^{9}$~\msun\ remains within $r_{200}=109$~kpc (with $3.1\times10^9$~\msun\ bound), and the CGM has a median temperature of $1.0\times10^6$~K. For the second passage model, we again initialize the LMC with a Hernquist DM profile and an isothermal CGM.
-We begin with a $1.0\times10^{10}$~\msun\ CGM at $5\times10^5$~K. This is increased from our first passage model due to the higher initial mass of the LMC in this model ($3.4\times10^{11}$ vs $1.8\times10^{11}$~\msun).
-After 6~Gyr, $3.6\times10^9$~\msun\ remains within $r_{200}=127$~kpc (with $7.8\times10^9$~\msun\ bound), with a median temperature of $1.3\times10^6$~K. For both of these LMC models, continued evolution in isolation for 4 more Gyr results in the total gas mass within $r_{200}$ changing by $<3\%$.
+{The LMC initial conditions are built using the \dice\ code \citep{perret14}\footnote{\url{https://bitbucket.org/vperret/dice/src/master/}}.
+We include a Hernquist DM potential in the creation of the initial conditions (ICs), and then excise the DM particles before running the simulation.} We use two different initial Coronae models due to the difference in initial mass between the two models.
+For the first passage model, we again follow the setup from \citet{lucchini24} using an isothermal profile with a mass of $5.3\times10^9$~\msun\ {(3\% of the galaxy's DM mass)} and temperature of $5\times10^5$~K. After 6{5}~Gyr in isolation (again using the analytic potential), $1.4\times10^{9}$~\msun\ remains within $r_{200}=109$~kpc (with $3.2\times10^9$~\msun\ bound), and the CGM has a median temperature of $1.0\times10^6$~K. For the second passage model, we again initialize the LMC with a Hernquist DM profile and an isothermal CGM.
+We begin with a $1.0\times10^{10}$~\msun\ CGM at $5\times10^5$~K. This is {again 3\% of the DM mass of the galaxy which is }increased from our first passage model due to the higher initial mass of the LMC in this model{} ($3.4\times10^{11}$ vs $1.8\times10^{11}$~\msun).
+After 6{5}~Gyr, $3.5\times10^9$~\msun\ remains within $r_{200}=127$~kpc (with $7.9\times10^9$~\msun\ bound), with a median temperature of $1.3\times10^6$~K. For both of these LMC models, continued evolution in isolation for 4{5} more Gyr results in the total gas mass within $r_{200}$ changing by $<3\%$.